ElliottHuang/NTHU-eegnet-auditory-eeg-challenge-2024/README.md

 <br></br>
 <br></br>

-We secured the **46th** position out of **105** submissions.
+We secured the **24th** position out of **60** teams.
 Below, you'll find a comparative analysis of scores, encompassing the baseline, Team MLG (the counterpart focusing on the same topic), and our performance.

 <div align="center">